The letters behind the name

 The CFA Institute sets the benchmark with which to measure the knowledge, integrity and professionalism of the individual whom you trust to manage your financial assets.
 The CFA Program is a graduate-level, self-study curriculum and examination program for investment professionals – especially security analysts, money managers and investment advisors.

 The curriculum of the CFA Program compels investment professionals to build a working knowledge of investment principles across core areas of the industry – from portfolio management and asset valuation to derivatives and quantitative analysis.
 To earn the right to use the CFA designation, candidates must pass three sequential, six-hour examinations, which are only given at specific times over the calendar year.
-At a very minimum, it takes 2 1/2 years and over 900 hours of study in accounting, economics, ethics, finance and mathematics.
+At a very minimum, it takes 2 1/2 years and over 900 hours of study in quantitative methods, economics, financial reporting and analysis, corporate finance, equity investments, fixed income, and portfolio management and wealth planning.
 Fewer than one in five who start the program end up earning their CFA designation.
 In addition to passing the exam, investment professionals must have at least four years of acceptable professional experience in the investment decision-making process.
 Candidates must also commit to, abide by and annually affirm their adherence to the CFA Institute’s Code of Ethics and Standards of Professional Conduct.

 Certified Public Accountant (CPA) is the title of qualified accountants in the United States and a symbol of trust and professionalism in the world of business.
 All candidates must pass a Uniform CPA Exam before receiving their certification.
 In addition, Michigan candidates generally must have a master’s degree in accounting or business from an accredited institution and one year and 2,000 hours of public accounting experience under the supervision of a licensed CPA.